cysouw/diathesis/text/c08_infinitive.md

 - Er hat leicht reden.
 :::

 A further kind of nominal predication uses the verb *heißen* 'to be named' [@duden2009: 813], indicating that the subject has a particular name [@next a].
-Instead of a noun it is also possible to use infinitives, either without *zu* [@next b,c] or with *zu* [@next d,e].
+Instead of a noun it is also possible to use infinitives, either without *zu* [@next b] or with *zu* [@next c].
 Both these construction indicate equation, and it is unclear whether there is any difference between the equations with or without *zu*.
 Interestingly, both the subject and the predicate in such sentences need to be infinitives (and both either with or without *zu*).
-Note that the light verb *heißen* can also be used in a (somewhat old-fashioned) causative construction [@next f], which seems to be completely separate from the equation usage (see [@sec:infinitive-heißen]).
+Note that the light verb *heißen* can also be used in a (somewhat old-fashioned) causative construction [@next d], which seems to be completely separate from the equation usage (see [@sec:infinitive-heißen]).
 The other causative light verbs *lassen, schicken, machen* likewise do not have a counterpart in nominal predication.

 ::: ex
-- Dieses Sternbild heißt Großer Bär.
+- Dieses Sternbild heißt Großer Bär.^[[@duden2009: 813]]
 - Die Symbole abschaffen heißt die Freimaurerei abschaffen.^[~~DWDS~~: Die Zeit, 20.11.2017, Nr.
-47]
+47] \
-- Von den Erwachsenen lernen, heißt Reife beweisen.^[In: Leibniz-Institut für Deutsche Sprache: "Wörterbuch zur Verbvalenz".
+  Von den Erwachsenen lernen, heißt Reife beweisen.^[In: Leibniz-Institut für Deutsche Sprache: "Wörterbuch zur Verbvalenz".
 Grammatisches Informationssystem grammis. <https://grammis.ids-mannheim.de/verbs/view/400556/1>, accessed 27 September 2021.]
-- Diese Wahrheit zu akzeptieren, hieße zu resignieren.^[~~DWDS~~: Berliner Zeitung, 25.07.2005]
+- Diese Wahrheit zu akzeptieren, hieße zu resignieren.^[~~DWDS~~: Berliner Zeitung, 25.07.2005] \
-- Eine Katze zu haben, heißt, sich um ein Lebewesen kümmern zu müssen.
+  Eine Katze zu haben, heißt, sich um ein Lebewesen kümmern zu müssen.^[[@duden2009: 813]]
 - Der Henker hieß ihn niederknieen.
 :::

 ### ACI *accusativus cum infinitivo*

 Given the immense influence of Latin grammar on grammatical theory, it is no surprise that the classical Latin *accusativus cum infinitivo* (ACI) construction is often used to desribe a similary phenomenon in German [@next].
-In such constructions, the subject of the verb in the infinitive (viz. *putzen, kaufen*) ends up as an accusative.
-This construction is very widespread in Latin, but in German only applicable to the few light-verb-plus-infinitive construction that add a new subject, viz causative verbs like *schicken* 'to send' and perception verbs like *sehen* 'to see'.
+In such constructions, the subject of the verb in the infinitive (viz. the logical subject of *putzen* and *kaufen*) ends up as an accusative.
+This construction is very widespread in Latin, but in German only applicable to the few light-verb-plus-infinitive construction that add a new subject, viz causative verbs like *schicken* 'to send' [@next a] and perception verbs like *sehen* 'to see' [@next b].
 Although the surface structure in German are clearly monoclausal, underlyingly there might be a different structures for verbs like *sehen* with a biclausal *dass* alternative [see @harbert1977 for a discussion].

 ::: ex
+- Er kauft Brot. \
-- Sie schickt ihn Brot kaufen.
+  Sie schickt ihn Brot kaufen.
+- Der Mann putzt den Tisch. \
-- Sie sieht, dass der Mann den Tisch putzt. \
+  Sie sieht, dass der Mann den Tisch putzt. \
   Sie sieht den Mann den Tisch putzen.
 :::